 Buy individual tracks

 If you do not have Apple Music, or you are on Android, you can buy mainstream tracks outright.
 You pay once and the file is yours forever, with no subscription.
-Several digital music stores let you do this entirely on your phone.
-All stores below sell DRM-free files that work with Wedding Player.
+Some stores let you do this entirely on your phone; others need a quick download on a computer first.
+They are grouped into those two below, and all of them sell DRM-free files that work with Wedding Player.

 Availability and catalogue vary by country, so check which ones serve your region.